TeoBouvard/nephelae/README.md

 * Choose the UAVs from which you want to display data by selecting them in the `UAVs` folder of the controller.
 * Choose the sensor data you want to display in the `Variables` folder of the controller.
 * Choose the length of the data you want to display in `Controls`.
 * Select `Streaming` if you want incoming data to be displayed automatically.
-* You can zoom on the charts by selecting a desired area.
+* While streaming is paused, you can zoom on the charts by selecting a desired area.
 Zoom back out by double-clicking on the chart.

 **Spatial Sensor Data**